End-To-End Testing for Chatbots

 We provide support for testing chatbot systems on the Web.

-Most of the features from our standard end-to-end testing work as normal for this, but there are some special features that we will cover in this guide.
+Most of the features from our standard functional testing work as normal for this, but there are some special features that we will cover in this guide.

-For in-depth information on how our end-to-end testing works, read here.
+For in-depth information on how our functional testing works, read here.

 # Approach